umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-05-releasenotes.md

 ![Shared-multiple-warnings](images/AP-Shared-Multiple-warnings.png)

 ## What the future will bring to the feature
-The first version of the “Availability and Performance” feature released on May 26th, 2023 includes a basic visualization and a set of highlighted numbers for failed requests, application performance, CPU time, and memory usage.
+The first version of the “Availability and Performance” feature released on May 26th, 2023 includes a basic visualization and a set of highlighted numbers for:
+- Failed requests
+- Application performance
+- CPU time
+-Memory usage.

 We expect to add much more information about each of these domains in the future, which will enable you to get more details about a potential error, what might have caused it, and what likely fix to address information could be.